SmartEnergySolutions/STROMDAO_EAF_Tutorial/public/lesson_1.md

 - `processed`: Indicate if the Meter Reading could been processed (for settlement, debit, etc...)
 - `consumption`: Since previous Meter Reading.
 - `clearingJWT`: A signed JSON WebToken a third party may use to prove transmission of readings.

+#### Hints for `metering.updateReading`
+- If `processed: false` a property "debug" exists in the result object giving you a hint why processing was not done.
+- Typical causes are:
+ - To frequent reading updated
+ - Reading lower than previous reading
+ - Downstream processing would fail (for example no dynamic price information available)

+## Conclusion
+In conclusion, this lesson provided an overview of how to update meter readings using the STROMDAO Energy Application Framework (EAF).
+The objective was to provide a random meter reading and view the results using the EAF API.
+The implementation involved generating a meter reading, creating an EAF node, and calling the `metering.updateReading` method with the necessary parameters.

+The lesson covered two approaches for updating meter readings: via code and via the REST API.
+The code approach involved using the EAF node to call the `metering.updateReading` method, while the REST API approach used a curl command to set a meter reading.

+It was mentioned that at the moment, there is no defined storage (database), so all data will be lost upon restarting the EAF.
+This is beneficial for testing purposes.

+The lesson also highlighted the importance of working with results.
+Most microservice calls return a result object, which can be stored and utilized.
+The lesson demonstrated how to store the result of the `metering.updateReading` call and view it in the Microservice Output card.

+The result of the `metering.updateReading` call was explained in detail.
+The result object includes information such as the meterId, reading, time, CO2 emissions, virtual sub-meter readings, processed status, consumption since the previous reading, and a clearing JWT.

+For the `metering.updateReading` call, it was mentioned that if the processed status is false, a "debug" property exists in the result object, providing a hint as to why processing was not done.
+Typical causes include frequent reading updates, readings lower than the previous reading, and the unavailability of dynamic price information.

+## Next Step
+[Settlement microservices](https://energy.js.org/docs/service_settlement.html) play a crucial role in the energy industry, enabling efficient and accurate reconciliation of energy transactions between suppliers, generators, and customers.
+These microservices are responsible for handling the complex processes involved in energy settlements, ensuring that the energy purchased from generators matches the energy sold to customers.

+`npm start lesson_2`